standardebooks/manual/7-high-level-structural-patterns.rst

 		#.
 The :html:`alt` attribute does not contain no-break spaces or word joiners.

 	#.
 The :html:`alt` attribute is one or more complete sentences ended with periods or other appropriate punctuation.
-It is typically one or more complete sentences.
-It may be a sentence fragment if the image has no clear visual “protagonist” (for example, like a musical score, or alien writing that is inline with the text).
+It may be a sentence fragment if the image has no clear visual “protagonist” (for example an image of a musical score, or an image of alien writing that is inline with the text).
 It always has ending punctuation.

 	#.
 The :html:`alt` attribute is not necessarily the same as text in the image’s sibling :html:`<figcaption>` element, if one is present.